POLYVIEW-3D Tutorial

 Structure models

-Top two panels below illustrate how to select a specific model (by entering its number) from an NMR ensemble of structures, using as an example a scorpion peptide/toxin (PDB id 1acw).
-Second row of panels below shows an example of toggling between asymmetric and biological units, using the structure of a porin from Rh. blastica (PDB id 1bh3).
+Two panels below illustrate how to select a specific model by entering its number from an NMR ensemble of structures, using C-terminus of the gap junction protein connexin-43 as an example (PDB id 1r5s).

 (Default option)